CARPETLIGHT GmbH, Schleestrasse 12,

 (2) We shall be liable for damages – on whatever legal ground – in the case of intent and gross negligence.
 In the case of simple negligence, subject to a lesser degree of liability according to legal provisions (for example, care in own affairs (“Sorgfalt in eigenen Angelegenheiten”)) we shall only be liable

 (a) for any damage resulting from injury to life, body or health,

-(b) for any damage resulting from breach of a material contractual duty (an obligation the fulfilment of which makes the proper performance of the contract possible at all and on the performance of which the other party to the contract regularly relies and may rely); in that case, our liability shall, however, be limited to compensation for the foreseeable damage that may typically occur.
+(b) for any damage resulting from any not insignificant breach of a material contractual duty (an obligation the fulfilment of which makes the proper performance of the contract possible at all and on the performance of which the other party to the contract regularly relies and may rely); in that case, our liability shall, however, be limited to compensation for the foreseeable damage that may typically occur.

 (3) The restrictions of liability resulting from Subparagraph (2) shall not apply in so far as we have maliciously concealed a defect or if we have warranted the quality of the goods.
 The same shall apply to the Buyer’s claims under the German Product Liability Act.

 (4) The above provisions shall also apply for the benefit of our employees, vicarious agents, representatives and other assistants, for which we are liable according to legal regulations.